yiyins2/CS320-SU23/labs/lab2B.md

 # Lab 2B: Files

-1. Discuss with your group: "If you could shrink any animal to puppy-size, what animal would you have as a pet?"
+1. Share with your group: "If you could shrink any animal to puppy-size, what animal would you have as a pet?"

 2. Practice Python [files and JSON](./files-json)